gvwilson/sdxpy/src/ftp/index.md

 (and should allow users to decide *which* port, since there's always the chance that two different people will pick 1234 or 6789).

-Most web applications consists of [%g client "clients" %] and [%g server "servers" %].
-A client program initiates communication by sending a message and waiting for a response;
-a server,
-on the other hand,
-waits for requests and the replies to them.
-There are typically many more clients than servers: for example, there may be hundreds or thousands of browsers fetching pages from this book's website right now, but there is only one server handling those requests.

-Here's a basic socket client:
+A basic socket client looks like this:

 [% inc file="client_all.py" %]

 We call it "basic" rather than "simple" because there's a lot going on here.
-From top to bottom, this code:
+From top to bottom:
 {: .continue}

-1. Imports some modules and defines some constants.
+1. We import some modules and defines two constants.
+    The first, `SERVER_ADDRESS`,
-    The most interesting of these is `SERVER_ADDRESS` consisting of a host identifier and a port.
+    consists of a host identifier and a port.
-    The string `"localhost"` means "the current machine".
+    (The string `"localhost"` means "the current machine".)
+    The second,
+    `CHUNK_SIZE`,
+    will determine the maximum number of bytes in the messages we send and receive.
 2. We use `socket.socket` to create a new socket.
     The values `AF_INET` and `SOCK_STREAM` specify
     the [%i "protocol" "protocols" %] we're using;
-    we'll always use those in our examples, so we won't go into details about them.
+    we'll always use those in our examples, so we won't go into detail about alternatives.
-3. We connect to the server…
+3. We connect to the server,
-4.  …send our message as a bunch of bytes with `sock.sendall`…
-5.  …and print a message saying the data's been sent.
+    send our message as a bunch of bytes with `sock.sendall`, and print a message saying the data's been sent.
-6. We then read up to a kilobyte from the socket with `sock.recv`.
+4. We then read up to a kilobyte from the socket with `sock.recv`.
     If we were expecting longer messages,
     we'd keep reading from the socket until there was no more data.
-7. Finally, we print another message.
+5. Finally, we print another message.

 The corresponding server has just as much low-level detail:

 [% inc file="server_raw.py" omit="main" %]

 This code claims a socket,
-listens until it receives a connection request, reads up to a kilobyte of data, prints a message, and replies to the client.
+listens until it receives a single connection request, reads up to a kilobyte of data, prints a message, and replies to the client.